Whitespell/slate/source/index.md

 ]
 ```

 This endpoint allows a user to add content to the database.
+If a content has not

 ### HTTP Request